Little Big Mom

 "Little Big Mom" is the tenth episode of the eleventh season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 9, 2000, the first episode of the new millennium.
+It originally aired on the Fox network in the United States on January 9, 2000, the first episode of the show to air in the 2000s.
+It was directed by Mark Kirkland and was the first episode Carolyn Omine wrote for the show.
 In the episode, while the rest of the Simpson family goes skiing, Marge remains at the ski lodge due to her fear of skiing, only to break her leg from a falling clock.
 As a result, while hospitalized, Marge leaves Lisa to take care of the house.
 When Bart and Homer refuse to help out with the chores, Lisa pulls a prank on them by making it look like they have leprosy.

 The episode includes a guest appearance from Elwood Edwards, and features several references to Lucille Ball and her television work.

 Plot

 Homer stops Marge from throwing away the junk in the attic.
-When he finds some skis, never used, among the junk, he decides to take the family on a skiing holiday.
-Marge stays safely (she thinks) in the lodge – but a clock falls off a wall, fracturing a leg, and she is hospitalized.
+When he finds some never-used skis among the junk, he decides to take the family on a skiing holiday.
+Marge stays in the ski lodge, not wanting to risk injury on the slopes, but is hit by a clock falling off a wall and suffers a broken leg.

-Lisa assures her mother she can take her place at home, but Homer and Bart are no help, and the house is soon an utter mess.
-Lisa phones Marge and asks her to come back but Marge, who is enjoying her rest in hospital, untruthfully says she is not well enough.
+As Marge recovers in the hospital, Lisa confidently declares that she, Homer, and Bart can keep the house in order.
+However, Homer and Bart prove to be of no help and the house quickly becomes a mess.
+When Lisa calls Marge and asks her to come home, Marge lies and says she is not yet well enough to be discharged; in truth, she is enjoying her time away from doing housework.

-The ghost of Lucille Ball appears to Lisa and suggests a scheme, which Lisa carries out: she applies oatmeal and green poster paint to Homer and Bart's skin while they are asleep, and next morning both are convinced they have leprosy.
-On Ned Flanders' advice, they flee to a leper colony in Hawaii.
+Exasperated at the slovenly behavior of her father and brother, Lisa is visited by the ghost of Lucille Ball and takes her advice for a scheme to get revenge on them.
+While Homer and Bart sleep, Lisa uses a mixture of oatmeal and green paint to apply fake sores to their skin, throwing them into a panic once they wake up.
+Lisa uses a medical website to trick them into thinking they have contracted leprosy, then suggests that they clean up the house in order to reduce the chance of spreading it.
+Instead, Homer and Bart flee to Ned Flanders' house, again leaving Lisa to clean up the mess at home.

-Marge comes home; Lisa has made it perfectly clean again.
-They go to Hawaii to retrieve the boys and assure them they do not have leprosy.
-But they already know: Homer has, with relish, eaten one of his "sores".
-They decline to go home: despite the painful electric needle treatments, they are enjoying the vacation too much.
+By the time Marge leaves the hospital, Homer and Bart are nowhere to be found.
+Ned reveals that he and his family sent them to a treatment center on Molokai, in Hawaii, so Marge and Lisa fly there.
+Homer and Bart have figured out that they do not actually have leprosy, but are keeping up the deception in order to have a free vacation despite the painful treatments they must endure.
+The family settles in to enjoy their time on Molokai as Homer screams in agony, ending the episode.